Computable randomness and betting for computable probability spaces: Machine characterizations of computable and Schnorr randomness

 Downey, Griffiths, and LaForte \cite{Downey2004a} showed that $x\in(2^{\omega},\lambda)$ is Schnorr random precisely if formula~(\ref{eq:Kolmogorov}) holds for all prefix-free, computable-measure machines.
 Mihailovi\'{c} (see \cite[Thereom 7.1.25]{Downey2010}) showed that $x\in(2^{\omega},\lambda)$ is computably random precisely if formula~(\ref{eq:Kolmogorov}) holds for all prefix-free, bounded machines. \end{defn} Schnorr's theorem was extended to all computable probability measures on Cantor space by Gács \strong{\cite{Gacs:1980fj}}.
 Namely, replace formula~(\ref{eq:Kolmogorov}) with

 If $\mu([x\upharpoonright n])=0$ for any $n$ then we say this inequality is false.
 Hoyrup and Rojas \cite{Hoyrup2009} extended this to any computable probability space.
-Here, I do the same for Schnorr and computable randomness (I include Martin-Löf randomness for completeness). \begin{thm} Let $(\mathcal{X},\mu)$ be a computable probability space and $x\in\mathcal{X}$. \begin{enumerate} \item $x\in\mathcal{X}$ is Martin-Löf random precisely if
+Here, I do the same for Schnorr and computable randomness.
+(I include Martin-Löf randomness for completeness.) \begin{thm} Let $(\mathcal{X},\mu)$ be a computable probability space with a.e.\ decidable cell decomposition $\mathcal{A}$ and let $x\in\mathcal{X}$. \begin{enumerate} \item $x\in\mathcal{X}$ is Martin-Löf random precisely if